section-engineering-education/engineering-education/content/articles/java-vs-c#/index.md

     4. Application

 ### History of Java
 Java is an object-oriented programming language for developing a desktop application and web application.
-It needs Java Runtime Environment (JRE) to run on a machine.
+It needs Java Runtime Environment(JRE) to run on a machine.
 In Java, developers can use the principle of write once, run anywhere.
-Java was invented in 1995 and it requires Java Development Kit to run on a machine.
+Java was invented in 1995 and it requires Java Development Kit(JDK) to run on a machine.

 ### History of C#
 C# is a modern Object-Oriented Programming language which is used for developing softwares of many computer systems due to its portability.
 C# was invented in 2002.
 Programs written in C# utilize the .NET Framework to run on a machine.